akeneo/pim-community-dev/Bundle/ConfigBundle/Resources/doc/system_configuration.md

 oro_system_configuration:
     groups:
         platform: #unique name
-            label: 'Platform' # label is required
+            title: 'Platform' # title is required
             icon:  icon-hdd
-            position: 30      # sort order
+            priority: 30      # sort order
 ```

 Groups definitions will be replaced recursive from configs that will parse after original definition.
-So way to override existed group label is just to redefine group with the same name and `label` value
+So way to override existed group title is just to redefine group with the same name and `title` value
 ```
 oro_system_configuration:
     groups:
         platform:
-            label: 'New label' # overridden label
+            title: 'New title' # overridden title
 ```
 #### Fields
 Field declaration have 2 required properties `type` and `scopes`.
 `type` - refers to form type of which field should be created
 `scopes` - what config scopes representations should show field
 `acl_resource` - determines acl resource to check permissions to change config field value(optional)
-`position` - sort order for displaying(optional)
+`priority` - sort order for displaying(optional)

 Also `options` available property here, it's just a proxy to form type definition